quang-do-se/aws-certs/devops/tmp/study.md

 ## Trusted Advisor

-- Global service - need to be in North Virginia region to create an Event.
+- Global service - need to be in North Virginia region to create an `EventBridge` event.
+  - Trusted Advisor itself cannot act as a trigger.
+It can be used with `EventBridge` events to create a trigger.

 - Use cases: https://github.com/aws/Trusted-Advisor-Tools
   - Can check low and high utilization EC2
   - Integrate with `EventBridge`, `SSM Automation` and `Lambda`

 - Can have `CloudWatch Alarms` for tracking service limit susage (Paid option)

 - Can only refresh every 5 minutes and need to be triggered by API `refresh-trusted-advisor-check`.

 - `AWS Trusted Advisor` provides guidance for **FIVE** check categories:
   - Cost optimization